tusktenon/exercism-go/README.md

 ### Custom Set

 This exercise appears in many language tracks.
 Since most languages already provide a built-in set type, people typically implement their custom set with a resizable array (`vector` in C++, `ArrayList` in Java, `Vec` in Rust, etc.); since Go lacks a built-in set type, it's completely reasonable to implement the custom set as a simple wrapper around `map[string]struct{}`.
+I did it both ways.

 I also have to mention a great solution to the common task of pretty-printing a custom collection type.
 I had originally implemented the `String` method with the classic reset-the-prefix approach:
 ```go